manfredmichael/hand-sign-detector/README.md

 ## How to Run This App

 ### Via Cloning This Repo
 First, clone this repo: `git clone https://github.com/manfredmichael/hand-sign-detector.git`.
 Next, you need to run the streamlit interface to use this demo.
-Download this [model](https://drive.google.com/file/d/14PGd7IWgrK0WzL39MsmKpMHRV18J3NmS/view?usp=sharing) and put it in `hand-sign-detector/checkpoints/`
+Download this [model](https://drive.google.com/file/d/14PGd7IWgrK0WzL39MsmKpMHRV18J3NmS/view?usp=sharing) and put it in `hand-sign-detector/checkpoints/` folder.

 - Install dependenies: `pip install -r requirements.txt`